alp78/gfetchseq/README.rst

 **INPUT**

+1) Source file

-1A) INTERVAL file (.interval) in one of the following formats:
+a) INTERVAL file (.interval) in one of the following formats:

 genName genStart genEnd